-No state estimates for the use of other stimulants within the general population are available; however, 2.1% of the U.S. population ages 12 and over misused a prescription stimulant in the past year.
+No state estimates for the use of other stimulants within the general population are available; however, 1.8% of the U.S. population ages 12 and over misused a prescription stimulant in the past year.

-- Health consequences of stimulants include cardiovascular and nervous system problems, gastrointestinal complications, overdose, and in severe cases, death.^{14, 15, 16} - Stimulants can produce psychotic-like and paranoid symptoms, which in some cases can become permanent.
-14, 15, 16 - Long-term meth use in particular is associated with brain, liver, and kidney damage, and serious dental problems. - The percentage of Indiana treatment episodes in which methamphetamine use was reported has been increasing steadily from 10.9% in 2005 to 28.3% in 2017.6 - In 2017, cocaine use was reported in 12.5% of Indiana treatment episodes, and other stimulant use in 1.7%.6
+- Health consequences of stimulants include cardiovascular and nervous system problems, gastrointestinal complications, overdose, and in severe cases, death. - Stimulants can produce psychotic-like and paranoid symptoms, which in some cases can become permanent. - Long-term meth use in particular is associated with brain, liver, and kidney damage, and serious dental problems. - The percentage of Indiana treatment episodes in which methamphetamine use was reported has been increasing steadily from 10.9% in 2005 to 34.1% in 2018. - In 2018, cocaine use was reported in 12.8% of Indiana treatment episodes, and prescription stimulant use in 0.6%.